-- a) Submit to the MEDQ a Temporary Rock and Ground Anchor Report (TRGAR), prepared and certified by a suitably qualified and experienced RPEQ addressing at a minimum: - Approval from DTMR if temporary rock and ground anchors are proposed to be installed in the REX zone of influence, as identified in the REX Analysis of Impacts Report approved under condition 31, titled Compliance - a) Prior to the commencing Works in Precincts 1 and 3 (excluding Sub-precincts 1f and 1g)

-- Assessment REX Analysis of Impacts Report; - ii) Evidence of consultation with Council and any relevant service authorities if rock and ground anchors are proposed to be installed in Road, confirming that the location of anchors is acceptable.
-The evidence is to include the date(s) of consultation, the information supplied to Council and each entity, a list of persons consulted, the comments received from Council and each entity (both written and verbal), and a response to the comments received: - iii) Approval from adjoining land owners if rock and ground anchors are proposed to be installed under adjoining privately owned land; and - iv) Geotechnical certification that the construction phase loads will not impact or endanger Heritage Buildings and adjoining infrastructure.
-This will involve demonstrating the effect of the load imposed pressure bulb, both prior to the de-stressing of the temporary ground anchors and upon final completion of the building. - b) Design and construct all Works in accordance with the certified RGAR required under part a) of this condition. - b) At all times - c) Submit to the MEDQ as-constructed drawings and associated test documentation for all rock and ground anchors certified by a suitably qualified and experienced RPEQ that all rock and ground anchors have been constructed in accordance with the RGAR required under part a) of this condition.
-The as-constructed drawings and documentation is to include at a minimum: - Locality, site, layout and section/elevation plans depicting the anchoring system details including position, length, inclination angle, lock-off load and typical anchor block; - ii) Location of all bored piers, shoring and bored piling in plan and elevation views together with shoring and bored piling details: - iii) Construction methodology used during the installation process and the results of any tests undertaken; - iv) A survey plan of existing Heritage Building foundations and infrastructure (water, stormwater, sewer, street trees, signs and markings) and utility services (telecommunications, electricity, and gas) and adjacent foundation details: and - v) The surveyed location of all Council pipe lines and maintenance holes (including depths of maintenance holes and clearances to anchors) in public/private properties plotted on the shoring plan and wall sections. - d) Submit to the MEDQ certification by a suitably qualified and experienced RPEQ that the basement design has been constructed in compliance with any relevant approved engineering drawings and this condition.
+- Submit to the MEDQ a Temporary Rock and Ground Anchor Report (TRGAR), prepared and certified by a suitably qualified and experienced RPEQ addressing at a minimum: - i) Approval from DTMR if temporary rock and ground anchors are proposed to be installed in the REX zone of influence, as identified in the REX Analysis of Impacts Report approved under condition 31, titled Compliance Assessment - REX Analysis of Impacts Report; - ii) Evidence of consultation with Council and any relevant service authorities if rock and ground anchors are proposed to be installed in Road, confirming that the location of anchors is acceptable.
+The evidence is to include the date(s) of consultation, the information supplied to Council and each entity, a list of persons consulted, the comments received from Council and each entity (both written and verbal), and a response to the comments received; - iii) Approval from adjoining land owners if rock and ground anchors are proposed to be installed under adjoining privately owned land; and - iv) Geotechnical certification that the construction phase loads will not impact or endanger Heritage Buildings and adjoining infrastructure.
+This will involve demonstrating the effect of the load imposed pressure bulb, both prior to the de-stressing of the temporary ground anchors and upon final completion of the building. - b) Design and construct all Works in accordance with the certified RGAR required under part a) of this condition. - c) Submit to the MEDQ as-constructed drawings and associated test documentation for all rock and ground anchors certified by a suitably qualified and experienced RPEQ that all rock and ground anchors have been constructed in accordance with the RGAR required under part a) of this condition.
+The as-constructed drawings and documentation is to include at a minimum: - Locality, site, layout and section/elevation plans depicting the anchoring system details including position, length, inclination angle, lock-off load and typical anchor block; - ii) Location of all bored piers, shoring and bored piling in plan and elevation views together with shoring and bored piling details; - iii) Construction methodology used during the installation process and the results of any tests undertaken; - iv) A survey plan of existing Heritage Building foundations and infrastructure (water, stormwater, sewer, street trees, signs and markings) and utility services (telecommunications, electricity, and gas) and adjacent foundation details; and - The surveyed location of all Council pipe lines and maintenance holes (including depths of maintenance holes and clearances to anchors) in public/private properties plotted on the shoring plan and wall sections.